Maia97/layoffs-2022-analysis/README.md

 4. **Financing Status vs. Layoffs:** a significant negative relationship between the percentage laid off and funds raised.

 5. **Layoff Trends:** predictions suggest that layoffs will continue but with less volatility.

+For a more detailed discussion of these findings, please visit our [blog post](https://medium.com/@yg2483/navigating-the-wave-understanding-the-trends-and-impacts-of-layoffs-in-the-tech-industry-38916908041e).

 ## License and Acknowledgments